ibm-cloud-docs/vmwaresolutions/shared/shared_creatingendpoints.md

 3. Under **Private network endpoint** on the virtual data center instance details page, click **Create a private network endpoint**.
 4. Complete the following configuration in the **Create new private network endpoint** pane.
   1. Select the device type.
-  2. Provide the IPs or subnets to allowlist.
+  2. Provide the IP addresses or subnets to allowlist.
   3. Click **Create**.

 ### Results after you create a private network endpoint for virtual data center instances